 The curriculum is the principle means by which the aims of the school are achieved.
 It includes all of the lessons, activities and experiences planned and delivered by the school within the timetable and outside of lessons.
+Our ‘Big Picture of the Curriculum’ attempts to capture this and is displayed throughout the Academy.

 - Successful learners who enjoy learning, make progress and achieve